gbif/crawler/README.md

 # GBIF Crawler

-This project is responsible for all the occurrence and checklist crawling.
-The coordinator, crawler, and cli modules work together to do the actual crawling.
+This project is responsible for coordinating dataset crawling.
+The coordinator, crawler, and CLI modules work together to do the actual crawling.

-The ws and ws-client present crawling status as recorded in zookeeper.
+The webservice and webservice client present crawling status as recorded in Zookeeper.

 The Crawler project includes:
-  1. [crawler](crawler/README.md): Contains the actual crawlers that speak the various XML and DWCA dialects needed for crawling the GBIF network
+  1. [crawler](crawler/README.md): Contains the actual crawlers that speak the various XML and DWC-A/ABCD-A/CamtrapDP dialects needed for crawling the GBIF network
   2. [crawler-cleanup](crawler-cleanup/README.md): Used to delete crawl jobs in Zookeeper (see sub-module README for details how to use)
-  3. [crawler-cli](crawler-cli/README.md): Provides the services that listen to RabbitMQ for instructions to crawl and fragment crawled resources
+  3. [crawler-cli](crawler-cli/README.md): Provides the services that listen to RabbitMQ for instructions to crawl resources
   4. [crawler-coordinator](crawler-coordinator/README.md): Coordinates crawling jobs via Zookeeper (Curator)
   5. [crawler-ws](crawler-ws/README.md): Exposes read only crawl status and access to logs.
-Affectionately called the CRAwling Monitor (CRAM)
   6. [crawler-ws-client](crawler-ws-client/README.md): Java client to the WS

 ## Building